Reputed NY mobster faces trial for 1978 'Goodfellas' heist

 Those defendants, Asaro's son Jerome, Jack Bonventre, Thomas DiFiore and John Ragano, all pleaded guilty and were sentenced to prison terms ranging from 21 to 90 months.

-Asaro's defence lawyer, Gerald McMahon, did not respond to a request for comment but has said Asaro denies all the allegations.
+Asaro's defense lawyer, Gerald McMahon, did not respond to a request for comment but has said Asaro denies all the allegations.

 The only man ever convicted for the Lufthansa heist was Louis Werner, a cargo agent and the inside man.
 Werner passed along the idea for the robbery in order to settle gambling debts.